PQCSig/Coffee-Supply-Chain/README.md

 # Coffee-Supply-Chain

-This is DApp coffee supply chain solution to prove the authenticity of coffee using an Ethereum smart contract.
+This is a DApp coffee supply chain solution to prove the authenticity of coffee using an Ethereum smart contract.
 This project demonstrates solid blockchain architecture with role based permissions in a supply chain flow between sellers and buyers at various stages- see code in /contracts folder.